- Home

 - relief, contentment or happiness

-- empowerment, if you chose not to pursue the goal of having children.
+- empowerment, if you chose not to have children.

 You may feel a sense of loss for the life you thought you would have.
 It can take time to accept that you won’t have a child and learn to enjoy the benefits of being child-free – more time to follow other aspects of your life, focus on your relationships, advance your career or afford a different lifestyle.
 Many people have happy and fulfilling lives without children, or gain satisfaction from other types of nurturing.

-Your feelings may change over time.
-They may also depend on if you have a partner and how they feel.
+How you feel about having a child may change over time.
+It may depend on if you have a partner and how they feel.
 If you want support, a counsellor, social worker or psychologist can talk to you about being child-free and help you deal with challenging situations (for example, if your partner feels differently to you).

-Learn some tips to deal with unhelpful comments from other people and other ways to find support.
+Learn some tips on coping with an infertility diagnosis and other ways to find support.

 I learnt that you can Iive a fulfilled life without children.